rosros2000/kokanumi/README.md

 - likanu.txt:

-  V. 20250512
+  V. 20250523

-  iBUS input-method table for likanu abugida
+  iBUS input-method table for likanu.
+It includes the abugida, all current kokanu words and the following punctuation marks: